 Please note that The Church Commissioners are unable to assist you with calculating the personal costs to deduct from your total for heating, lighting and cleaning allowance, and we are unable to advise a percentage of your total HLC to be deducted for personal costs.

-At the end of each financial year, we will invite you to fill in an Annual Return through MyView.
+Your annual HLC Return is now submitted via the People System.
 You will need to confirm your actual costs during the year together with an estimate for the coming tax year.
 We will continue to include your HLC allowance based on the estimate you provided in the previous year so it is important that you submit your Annual Return as soon as possible so your allowance is based on accurate figures.
 This will also help to minimise any adjustments to your allowance and ultimately your net payment.

 If you don't submit your form by 30 September, your allowance will be suspended until you submit your form.